JaineshPathak/CSC8502-Graphics/README.md

 A part of CSC8502 Coursework, Newcastle University.
 NCLGL library framework was provided by the University.
 The task was to make an Elden Ring style level in OpenGL and C++.

 I exported the meshes with animations from Unity to the .msh format accepted by NCLGL library framework.
-The NCLGL framework was provided by Rich Davison.
+The framework was provided by Rich Davison.

 # How to Run?
+- Go to x64 > Debug > Coursework.exe
+OR
 - Make sure in visual studio you are in Debug mode
 - Set the Coursework project as the startup project
 - Make a clean build and run